worldcoin/orb-software/README.md

 ## First time Setup

 1. [Install nix][nix].
 This works for both mac and linux, windows is not supported.
-2. Create a [personal access token][PAC] (classic) from github to allow you to use private git repos over HTTPS.
+2. Create a [personal access token][PAC] from github to allow you to use private git repos over HTTPS.
 3. Ensure that you have these lines in your `~/.config/nix/nix.conf`:
 ```
 experimental-features = nix-command flakes